shivjeet1/shivjeet1.github.io/content/blogs.md

 ## Welcome

-These blogs are a collection of short posts, ideas, and insights from my programming journey.
+These blogs are a collection of short posts, ideas, and insights from my **Learning journey**.

 Expect content on: